The Shocking Truth About How Milk Accelerates Aging?

 Therefore, we recommend taking 500 mg of calcium, two times per day, and combining this with vitamin D (needed for calcium absorption) and vitamin K (needed to ensure the calcium ends up in the bones and not the arterial walls).
 We explain more about how to take calcium properly in our food supplement article.

-Cheese and yogurt vs milk
+Cheese vs yogurt vs milk

 We do not recommend consuming animal milk.
 However, cheese and yogurt can be an exception.